firecracker-microvm/firecracker/CONTRIBUTING.md

    against the main branch of the Firecracker repository.
 1. Add two reviewers to your pull request (a maintainer will do that for you if you're new).
-Work with your reviewers to address any comments and obtain a minimum of 2 approvals, at least one of which must be provided by [a maintainer](MAINTAINERS.md).
-To update your pull request amend existing commits whenever applicable and then push the new changes to your pull request branch.
+Work with your reviewers to address any comments and obtain a minimum of 2 approvals from [maintainers](MAINTAINERS.md).
+To update your pull request, amend existing commits whenever applicable.
+Then force-push the new changes to your pull request branch.
+Address all review comments you receive.
 1. Once the pull request is approved, one of the maintainers will merge it.

 ## Request for Comments